xhuliano98/PSoC-6-BLE_HeartRate/README.md

 SpO2

-AsfortheBloodOxygenSaturation,ithasadifferentwayofmeasurement.Tocalculateitweneed to configure the application for taking two different measurements in differentwavelengths:
+As for the Blood Oxygen Saturation, it has a different way of measurement.
+To calculate it we need to configure the application for taking two different measurements in different wavelengths:

-1. In the IR (Infra-Red) spectrum or 940nm wavelength forOxyhemoglobin
+1. In the IR (Infra-Red) spectrum or 940nm wavelength for Oxyhemoglobin
-2. In the Red-light spectrum or 660nm wavelength for theDeoxyhemoglobin
+2. In the Red-light spectrum or 660nm wavelength for the Deoxyhemoglobin

 To perform these calculations, we had to implement a runtime switching for the LED Driver in order to enable the two different outputs and a switch to indicate the start of the measurements.
 Then by making the ratio of the two outputs, we can get the absorption of light.